Burial Insurance After A Stroke: How Recovery Time Matters

-Independent: An independent agency represents products from several life insurance companies, allowing them to shop multiple plans on behalf of their customers.
-They are not chained to just one carrier.
-This is of tremendous benefit to the consumer and will save you time and money.
+Insurance Agency: An insurance agency can represent several products from many life insurance companies, allowing them to shop for multiple plans on behalf of their customers.
+This tremendously benefits the consumer and will save you time and money.

 Why Work with Willamette Life?

-Willamette Life is an independent agency that specializes in burial insurance.
+Willamette Life is a life insurance agency that specializes in burial insurance.
 We can help you find the best coverage for the lowest price, even with severe health concerns.

 Final expense insurance is all we do, which allows us to put our energy and resources into being experts in this field.
-We represent several carriers to allow us the best opportunity to find you the coverage you want and need.
+We represent several carriers to allow us the best opportunity to find you the coverage you are looking for.

 a.
-The biggest factor when finding burial insurance after a stroke is how much time has passed in your recovery process.
+The most significant factor when finding burial insurance after a stroke is how much time has passed in your recovery process.
 The more time that has passed, the more options you will have.

 b.
 If it has been over two years since surviving a stroke, you will have the most coverage opportunities.
-If it has been 12 – 24 months, there will be limited options.
-If your stroke has been within the year, there will be a waiting period enforced.
+There will be limited options if it has been 12 – 24 months.
+Burial life insurance companies will enforce a waiting period if your stroke has been within the year.

 c.
 As an applicant with a pre-existing condition working with an independent agency will provide you with the most options.
 This will allow you to get the best coverage at a budget-friendly rate.